top of page

 PREFLIGHT

-An aircraft is "bugged" with at least 30 unairworthy discrepancies.
-Contestants are given fifteen minutes to preflight the aircraft and find as many of the discrepancies as possible.
+An aircraft is "bugged" with at least 30 discrepancies.
+Contestants are given fifteen minutes to inspect the aircraft and accurately call out as many of these discrepancies as possible.

 bottom of page